TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

     <img src="/assets/images/posts/2018/monorepo-split/token-after.png" class="img-thumbnail">
 </div>

+*If you got lost in this tl;dr;s, try [this nice post with so many screenshots](https://developer.ibm.com/recipes/tutorials/separating-continuous-integration-from-continuous-deployment-using-github-and-travis-ci/).*

-### Github and Travis Protects You
+### GitHub and Travis Protects You

 Now the best part.
-If you accidentally commit your access token in `.travis.yml` (like I did while testing), **it will immediatel disable it** and sends you an email (I found out the next day after 4 hours of debugging why the token is not working).
+If you accidentally commit your access token in `.travis.yml` (like I did while testing), **GitHub will immediately disable it** and sends you an email (to bad I found that out the next day after 4 hours of debugging with that token).

 And if you add token to your repository on Travis as above, **it will hide it in all logs for you**.
 No need to hash it.